-- Incisions – Traditional heart valve replacement surgery needs a long incision from the neck to the patient’s navel area.
-If patients have less invasive surgery, length of incisions can be slightly shorter & which can also reduce risk of infection.
+- Incisions - Traditional heart valve replacement surgery needs a long incision from the neck to the patient’s navel area.
+If patients have less invasive surgery, the length of incisions can be slightly shorter & which can also reduce the risk of infection.

 - Bypass Machine - For a cardiac surgeon to successfully remove the damaged & diseased valve & substitute it with a new one, the heart must remain in a still condition for operation.
 Therefore, the patient will be placed on a bypass device that keeps blood circulating throughout the body & help by performing the function of lungs during heart valve replacement surgery.

 - Completion - Cardiac surgeons will make incisions into the patient’s aorta, through which internally damaged valves will be eliminated & replaced.

 The risk of death from heart valve replacement surgery is around 2 – 5 percent, although this risk is much lesser than that of leaving serious heart valve problems untreated.
 Most patients who survive a heart valve replacement surgery have life-expectancy near to normal.